 This Christian boarding school for boys feels like a home.
 The beautiful 36-acre campus gives boys a peaceful and spacious setting in which to make lasting life changes, with plenty of animals all around.

 Pine Mountain Boys Academy centers on relationships and on teaching leadership.
 Boys are introduced to Jesus Christ, learning that this relationship above all others has the power to heal and transform hurting lives.
 The committed staff understands the situations facing these young men, many from personal experience, and they love the boys like family.
 They help students to grow in their relationships with themselves and with each other and, in time, to heal broken relationships with their parents and families.

 The Christian boarding school for boys is specifically designed to teach leadership and respect to boys who are struggling with behavioral issues.
 Each student is assigned to an on-site counselor.

 Some of the issues the boy may be exhibiting may include:

-Staff at Prayer Mountain are all committed believers in Jesus Christ who model positive choices and the Christian life for the young men, providing mentorship and strong role models.
+Staff at Pine Mountain are all committed believers in Jesus Christ who model positive choices and the Christian life for the young men, providing mentorship and strong role models.
 Boys attend chapel services on campus, where they receive Biblical teaching on practical issues.
-Prayer Mountain also has a strongly supportive relationship with a local church, which supports the work and ministry of Prayer Mountain and also provides a church home.
+Pine Mountain also has a strongly supportive relationship with a local church, which supports the work and ministry of Pine Mountain and also provides a church home.
 Boys and staff attend services on Sundays and Wednesdays and participate in missions projects.
 Boys also work through the Teen Challenge discipleship curriculum as part of the program requirements.